rilldata/rill/docs/docs/tutorials/rill_clickhouse/r_ch_connect.md

 ---
-title: "Set default OLAP engine and connect to Clickhouse"
+title: "2.
+Connect to ClickHouse"
 sidebar_label: "2.
 Connect to ClickHouse"
 sidebar_position: 3
 hide_table_of_contents: false
+tags:
+  - OLAP:ClickHouse

 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## Default OLAP connection
+## Default OLAP connection and Connect to ClickHouse

 Within Rill you can set the default OLAP connection on the [project level](https://docs.rilldata.com/reference/project-files/rill-yaml) or the [dashboard level](https://docs.rilldata.com/reference/project-files/dashboards).
 For this course, we will set it up on the project level so all of our dashboards will be based on our ClickHouse table.